openssl/otc/futures.md

   Possibly a little premature sice the standards aren't finished quite yet.

 - Better configurability of TLS sigalgs
+  - Sigs as capabilities, like it's done for KEX and KEM?

 - Better run-time configurability of algorithm support API and run-time configuration file support for enabling/disabling